- The application system for call 2022 is now closed.

 - The deadline for pre-applications is 15 April 2022, 12:00 CEST.

-- Selected applicants will be interviewed by the Installation Grants committee, on the 5th of October, 2022.
+- Selected applicants will be interviewed by the Installation Grants committee, on 5 October 2022.
 The interviews for the EMBO Installation Grants take place in a hybrid format, with the EMBO Installation Grants committee present at the EMBO Offices in Heidelberg and candidates connecting remotely.

 - After the interview, the EMBO Installation Grants committee ranks all applicants and makes a binding recommendation to the Strategic Development Installation Grants (SDIG) Board of the EMBC.